BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 git clone https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms.git
 cd FastEMRIWaveforms
 ```
-2) Install FEW into a new conda environment called "few_env".
+2) Install FEW into a new conda environment called "few_env". (**Note**: If you already have performed installation and you are updating FEW after a `git pull`, then run `pip install .` rather than the following command.)

   ```
   bash install.sh